shini4i/argo-watcher/test/e2e/README.md

 Unlike the unit and integration suites, ArgoCD here is **not mocked**.

+This lab covers the backend and its real ArgoCD/git path only.
+Browser-level UI testing — the OIDC redirect, deep links, the deploy-lock WebSocket, rollback — lives separately in `web/e2e/` (Playwright, `task test-web-e2e`).

 ## Prerequisites

 `kind`, `kubectl`, `helm`, `go`, `git`, `jq`, `yq`, `curl`, `task`, `bats`, and